Omissions and Misrepresentations Defense

 - We represent small and large corporations and pride ourselves in preparing successful defense strategies that give our clients the best chance of success.

-- Call Oberheiden, P.C. to get an experienced defense attorney on your side to protect your work, liberty, and reputation.
+- Call Oberheiden, P.C. to get an experienced litigation and defense attorney on your side to protect your work, liberty, and reputation.

 Experienced Defense Team